Steven Kolawole

 Extracurriculars

 "Driving accessibility" extends to other aspects of my life.
 I usually spend my weekends at STEMforDevelopment, where I currently mentor over a score of URM graduate school aspirants in enhancing their research interests clarity and optimizing their applications for Western schools' graduate programs.
-I am also an organizer for Nigeria's local chapter of ML Collective, where we help our folks grow self-confidence in their independent research skills--outside of formal education--via P2P study/reading sessions and shared projects.
+I also organize at ML Collective(-Nigeria), where we help our folks grow confidence in their independent research skills--outside of formal education--via P2P study/reading sessions and shared projects as well as offer mentorship toward their publications.

 The Four Six Years of BSc.

 Shortly before I resumed my PhD, I completed my BSc in Computer Science at the Federal University of Agriculture Abeokuta, Nigeria, advised by Dr. Adebayo Abayomi-Alli.
-Academic union strike actions and COVID-19 lockdown led to an extension of my bachelor's degree timeline.
-Fortunately, this gave me more time than a typical undergraduate to refine my interests beyond what my immediate environment offered and also amass an eclectic mix of fulfilling experiences.
+Academic union strike actions and COVID-19 lockdown extended my bachelor's degree timeline.
+Fortunately, this gave me more time than a typical undergraduate to refine my interests beyond what my immediate environment offered and also amass an eclectic mix of fulfilling experiences:

 I had ample time to participate in several hackathons and internships, and I regularly spoke on tools and topics I liked at tech conferences across different parts of the globe.
-Since early 2021, I have been an independent researcher with ML Collective (and made cameo appearances at Masakhane and Cohere For AI), where I am fortunate to have Rosanne Liu and Jason Yosinski primarily mentor me.
-Toward the end, I (along with my friends) designed a real-time opinion mining system for digital assets and got a 115k USD grant to build the system.
+Since early 2021, I have been an independent researcher with ML Collective (and made cameo appearances at Masakhane and Cohere For AI), where I am fortunate to be primarily mentored by Dr. Rosanne Liu and Dr. Jason Yosinski.
+In the following year, my first completed research project (on sign language understanding) earned me the national AI champion award at the Nigeria Computer Society's AI Summit, held at Lafia's Government House.
+Toward the end, I (along with my friends) designed a real-time opinion mining system for digital assets and secured a 115k USD grant to bring it to life.
 This enabled me to focus on exploring independent research without worrying much about my living expenses. :)

-I am a "community-taught" ML person; hence, a big part of my BSc years were spent giving back to our tech communities, including Data Science Nigeria, Google Developer Student Club, She Code Africa, the National Association of Computing Students, and ML Collective.
+I am a "community-taught" ML practitioner; hence, much of those years were dedicated to giving back to our tech communities, including Data Science Nigeria, Google Developer Student Club, She Code Africa, the National Association of Computing Students, and ML Collective.

-I had stints as a choir director at my local churches in my earlier college years.
-I had several existential crises littered throughout my BSc years [1, 2].
-My last year of BSc was spent transitioning from award-worthy social awkwardness to growing an unexpected reputation as a local clown, and dedicating an inordinate amount of time to fine-tuning my Afro-pop dance skills as I became a reveler.
+During the earliest years, I had stints as a choir director at my local churches, majoring on vocals, drums, and piano.
+My BSc years were roundly punctuated by existential crises [1, 2].
+My final year was spent transitioning from award-worthy social awkwardness to an unexpected reputation as a local clown, all while obsessively fine-tuning my Afro-pop dance skills and embracing the reveler lifestyle.